GarethRichards/Machine-Learning-CPP/README.md

-# Machine-Learning-C-
+# Machine-Learning-C++

 Code from Michael Nielsen book Neural Networks and Deep Learning ported to C++.